mspnp/solution-architectures/cicdbots/README.md

    gh repo fork mspnp/solution-architectures --clone=true --remote=false
    ```

    :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
-On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about) to run Bash.
+On Windows, you can [install Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install#install) to run Bash by entering the following command in PowerShell or Windows Command Prompt and then restarting your machine: `wsl --install`

 1. navigate to the cicdbots folder